-- 153. The undertaking shall also include the total received with respect to state aid or financial assistance received from any government on a country-by-country basis. - The undertaking shall also report the value of any thresholds that have been applied and any other contextual information necessary to understand how the project-level payments to governments reported have been compiled.
+154. The undertaking shall also report the value of any thresholds that have been applied and any other contextual information necessary to understand how the project-level payments to governments reported have been compiled.

-Disclosure Requirement OG 17-G1 - Cybersecurity [to be discussed]
+Disclosure Requirement OG 1917-G1 - Cybersecurity [to be discussed]

-- 155. The undertaking shall disclose information about its cybersecurity during the reporting period. - The objective this Disclosure Requirement is to provide an overview of the undertaking's policies and management of risks regarding cybersecurity as well as information about failures related to cybersecurity. - 157.
-The undertaking shall disclose: - (a) its policies relating to cybersecurity; - (b) its approach to cybersecurity management for existing operations, projects planned or underway and new locations for business activities, including assessment of threats, vulnerabilities and risks: - (c) the number of cybersecurity breaches including the number of operational sites impacted; and - (d) whether this involved classified or restricted information. - 158.
+- 155. The undertaking shall disclose information about its cybersecurity during the reporting period. - 156.
+The objective this Disclosure Requirement is to provide an overview of the undertaking's policies and management of risks regarding cybersecurity as well as information about failures related to cybersecurity. - 157.
+The undertaking shall disclose: - (a) its policies relating to cybersecurity; - its approach to cybersecurity management for existing operations, projects planned or underway and new locations for business activities, including assessment of threats, vulnerabilities and risks; - the number of cybersecurity breaches including the number of operational sites impacted; and - (d) whether this involved classified or restricted information. - 158.
 The undertaking shall also describe its approach to security management for existing operations, projects planned or underway and new locations for business activities, including assessment of threats, vulnerabilities and risks.

-Disclosure Requirement OG 18-G1 - Beneficial owners of business partners [TBD]
+Disclosure Requirement OG 2018-G1 - Beneficial owners of business partners [TBD]

-- 159. The undertaking shall provide information about its beneficial ownership and how it identifies the beneficial owners of business partners, including joint ventures and suppliers. - The objective of this Disclosure Requirement is to provide transparency about the undertakings beneficial owner(s) and to provide an understanding of its policy regarding the beneficial owners of its business partners, how these are identified and managed by the undertaking. - The undertaking shall list its beneficial owner(s) (as defined in article 3(6) of Directive (EU) 2015/849) and shall disclose its policies and screening processes regarding politically exposed persons ('PEPs') and beneficial owners of business partners, including joint ventures and suppliers.
+- 159. The undertaking shall disclose provide information about its beneficial ownership and how it identifies the beneficial owners of business partners, including joint ventures and suppliers. - The objective of this Disclosure Requirement is to provide transparency about the undertakings beneficial owner(s) and to provide an understanding of the undertaking'sits policy regarding the beneficial owners of its business partners-and, how these are identified and managed by the undertaking. - The undertaking shall disclose how it identifies the list its beneficial ewners owner(s) (as defined in article 3(6) of [key] business partners, including joint ventures and suppliers. - 462.161.
+The undertaking Directive (EU) 2015/849) and shall disclose its policies and screening processes regarding politically exposed persons ('PEPs') and beneficial owners of business partners, including joint ventures and suppliers.

-Disclosure Requirement OG 19-G1 - Oil and gas purchases from governments
+Disclosure Requirement OG 2419-G1 - Oil and gas purchases from governments

-- 162. The undertaking shall provide information about oil and gas purchased from governments or on their behalf during the reporting period. - The objective of this disclosure requirement is to enable transparency about oil and gas purchases from the government and to provide insights into these transactions. - For oil and gas purchased from the state or from third parties appointed by the state to sell on their behalf, the undertaking shall disclose: - (a) volumes and types of minerals purchased; - (b) full names of the buying undertaking(s) and the recipient of the payment; and - (c) payments made for the purchase.
+- 463.162.
+The undertaking shall provide information about oil and gas purchased from governments or on their behalf during the reporting period. - 164.163.
+The objective of this disclosure requirement is to enable transparency about oil and gas purchases from the government and to provide insights into these transactions. - 465.164.
+For oil and gas purchased from the state or from third parties appointed by the state to sell on their behalf, the undertaking shall disclose: - (a) volumes and types of minerals purchased; - (b) full names of the buying undertaking(s) and the recipient of the payment; and - (c) payments made for the purchase.